During Steve Jobs’s keynote speech Monday at the Worldwide Developers Conference, he introduced the $5

 What iMovie for iPhone eventually means depends on a variety of factors—the quality of the iPhone 4’s video, how much trouble it is to edit movies with the app, and how necessary slick-looking videos are to iPhone owners.

-When the fifth-generation iPod nano () was released—that’s the version of the nano that shoots video—some people predicted the fall of the Flip pocket camcorder.
+fifth-generation iPod nano () was released—that’s the version of the nano that shoots video—some people predicted the fall of the Flip pocket camcorder.
 It turned out that the nano shot pretty marginal video, so the Flip and its like lived on.
 If the iPhone 4 produces HD video that matches or exceeds the quality of the video produced by dedicated pocket camcorders (plus shoots better in low light because of its LED flash) and delivery of videos is as seamless as Apple suggests, Cisco, Kodak, Creative, and other pocket camcorder manufacturers may have to think long and hard about the future of some of their products.

 iMovie for iPhone looks to be an easy-to-use application.
 But is it easy enough to use that iPhone owners will take the time to sit down and edit video on a small screen—particularly when a Mac, complete with a more feature-rich video editor, may be just a room or two away?